candeladavila/candeladavila/README.md

 The project involves image processing, deep learning models and experimentation with neural network architectures to support the analysis of medical imaging data.

 **Technologies:** Python, PyTorch, OpenCV, neural networks, computer vision

+---

+### iOS Task Management Application

+A mobile to-do list application for iOS focused on helping users manage and track their tasks efficiently.

+The application includes user authentication, allowing tasks to be stored and synchronized across devices.
+Users can create tasks with titles and due dates, update their completion status, and delete tasks when necessary.

+The project is designed with future scalability in mind, including planned features such as custom task categories, color-coded organization, a dedicated completed-tasks section, Google account sign-in and customizable user profiles.

+**Technologies:** iOS development, authentication, mobile development, task management

 ## 🌎 Languages